ZhenShuo2021/blowfish-refined/README.md

 - Compiled CSS: ~4900 lines → Refined: ~3600 lines

 This reduction comes from eliminating redundancy and focusing on essential styling without sacrificing functionality.

+### Separating Core Styles from Enhancements

+The refined version adopts a clear separation between core functionality and optional enhancements.
+The base theme provides essential styling only, while visual improvements and polished effects are implemented separately in `exampleSite/custom.css`.

+This architectural approach offers users maximum flexibility:

+Users seeking the enhanced appearance showcased in the demo site can retain the custom styles without any additional setup—achieving identical visual results immediately.
+Those preferring minimal styling can simply remove or ignore the custom CSS file, maintaining clean, lightweight styling.

 ## Attribution